census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 ## Requirements
 - Python2 and above
-- Prometheus as our choice of metrics backend: we are picking it beause it is free, open source and easy to setup
+- Prometheus as our choice of metrics backend: we are picking it because it is free, open source and easy to setup

 {{% notice tip %}}
 For assistance setting up Prometheus, [Click here](/codelabs/prometheus) for a guided codelab.

-You can swap out any other exporter from the [list of Python exporters](/guides/exporters/supported-exporters/python)
+You can swap out any other exporter from the [list of Python exporters](/exporters/supported-exporters/python)
 {{% /notice %}}

 ## Installation